Washington-on-the-Brazos, Texas: Culture

-The town is home to the Washington-on-the-Brazos Historical Site, which has three main attractions: The Star of the Republic Museum (a museum about the Texas Republic), a replica of Independence Hall (where the Texas Declaration of Independence was signed), and Barrington Living History Farm (home of last Texas Republic President Anson Jones).
+The town is home to the Washington-on-the-Brazos State Historic Site, which has three main attractions: The Star of the Republic Museum (a museum about the Texas Republic), a replica of Independence Hall (where the Texas Declaration of Independence was signed), and Barrington Plantation (home of last Texas Republic President Anson Jones).
+In 1899, the local schools created a monument to Independence Hall.

 The town is also home to Blessed Virgin Mary Catholic Church, founded in 1849 as the oldest Black Catholic church in Texas.

-Washington Avenue in Houston is named for Washington-on-the-Brazos, and is the western route to Washington County.
+Washington Avenue in Houston is named for Washington-on-the-Brazos and is the western route to Washington County.